Electrical Services in Orlando, Florida

 Orlando’s position at the heart of Lightning Alley makes electrical safety and surge protection a defining concern for homeowners across the metro.
 With up to 50 lightning strikes per square mile per year and Florida recording 27% more lightning in the first nine months of 2025 than all of 2024, the risk of surge damage to electronics, HVAC systems, and appliances is ever-present from June through September.
 Beyond lightning, Orlando’s explosive growth in corridors like Lake Nona, Celebration, and Hunters Creek is pushing local grid infrastructure to its limits, while established neighborhoods like College Park and Winter Park harbor thousands of homes with outdated wiring and undersized panels.
 Duke Energy and OUC serve the split market, and both utilities have invested heavily in grid hardening after recent hurricane seasons.
 For Orlando homeowners, the essential electrical priorities are whole-house surge protection, panel capacity for modern loads including EV chargers and pool equipment, and proactive inspections of aging wiring systems.

-Licensed electrical pros serving all of Orange County and surrounding areas.
+Independent electrical providers may serve all of Orange County and surrounding areas, subject to availability.

 (520) 783-3777